What is Intermittent Leave?

 The last thing you need to worry about if you're trying to take intermittent leave for medical or personal reasons covered by the FMLA is dealing with a supervisor or someone else at your company who refuses to give you the time off.

 We can deal directly with your employer on your behalf.
 That way, you can focus on your personal matter and take the time you need on your terms.
 And if your employer refuses to cooperate, we're prepared to take them to court.
-Schedule your free consultation to find out how an experienced medical leave lawyer at our law firm can help you.
+Schedule your free case evaluation to find out how an experienced medical leave lawyer at our law firm can help you.